-Total Mainland China development properties area included 180,000 sq. ft. pre-sold areas which have not yet been recognised in the financial statements. (e) (c) (e) (g) (g)
+Total Mainland China development properties area included 54,000 sq. ft. pre-sold areas which have not yet been recognised in the financial statements. (c) (p) (e) (e) (d)

 A binding agreement was reached to dispose of the Marco Polo Changzhou in February 2022 and the hotel was closed at the end of February.
 However, the transaction was terminated in July 2022 as the purchaser defaulted on subsequent payments, details of which were previously disclosed in the Company's announcement dated 2 August 2022, and the hotel remains closed.